oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article4.md

     ...
 ```

-To run the application against the Autonomous Database and do its TEMP_TABLE acrobatics in the cloud, we need to change the `main` function every so slightly:
+To run the application against the Autonomous Database and do its `TEMP_TABLE` acrobatics in the cloud, we need to change the `main` function slightly:

 ```go
 func main() {